Here are some best practices to get the most from Cloud Migration Manager.

 - On-premises shares with old data that you want to archive in the cloud instead.

 - Your company has a new acquisition and you need to move the acquisition's data from a local server to your Egnyte domain.

 - Legacy server are sitting in the office and you want to move them to an Egnyte archive domain.

 Choose your Egnyte folder structure before you start migrating data.
 For tips on creating an Egnyte folder structure, please refer to this article.
 Once the folder structure is created and migrated, use Cloud Migration Manager to migrate your folder permissions.
 For questions about permissions, please refer to our Permissions FAQs article.
 Ensure that all folder permissions are applied before you start to migrate files; this will prevent users from accessing sensitive files.
 Lastly, migrate your files.
-We recommend that you upload your files in multiple batches, where each job has less than 10,000 folders worth of files.
+We recommend that you upload your files in multiple batches, where each job has less 4 million objects (number of files + number of folders).

 Migration timeframe for active data